-- Create a short form which only asks for essential information from the user
+- Create a short form on the app which only asks for essential information from the user

-- Let me scan and upload an official ID using their phone for verification
+- Allow the user to scan and upload an official ID using their phone for verification

-- Let them take and upload a selfie to verify that they and their ID are authentic.
+- Allow the user to upload a selfie to verify that they and their ID is authentic.

 Companies in Ghana like Appruve and BACE group are helping with facial and ID recognition which can help speed up the process of verification especially with the KYC process.
 Implementing Facial recognition features will be beneficially in speeding up the account opening process.